 (2 people) One person only speaks gibberish ( a nonsensical language) and the other person totally understands it and can have a conversation with their partner.
 It is important NOT to interpret the gibberish language (never say, "So you want me to put up the blinds, etc).
 You simply want to watch the tone and body language of your partner and make bold decisions based on their demeanor.
 This game teaches the importance of body language and being able to read a room.

 (2 people) The first person calls the other into the business office and has 3 issues that need to be addressed.
-The second person must justify why he or she did these indiscretions or you will fire them.
+The second person must justify why he or she committed these indiscretions or you will fire them.
 The job of the second person is to NOT get fired and be creative with their answers.
 Each issue should get progressively worse.
 The second person cannot blame someone else.
 This exercise shows how the creative process takes shape in the brain.
 Each clever answer helps the second player avoid being fired.

 No you didn’t- (2 people)

 One person is going to give a public speech on something they have loved since they were a kid.
 This story must have occurred in the PAST.
 The suggestion should be given by the audience or the other person in this game.
-Then as person 1 is telling their story, person 2 periodically interrupts them and says “no you didn’t” to a sentence and person 1 must then change their line of dialogue.
+Then as person 1 is telling their story, person 2 periodically interrupts them and says “no you didn’t” to a sentence, and person 1 must then change their line of dialogue.
 (This game is superb to help with public speaking and quick thinking techniques).

 Suggestion: Person loves mittens

 Person 1: I have loved mittens since I was 3 years old.
 I love the way they felt and how warm they kept all my fingers.
 I used to go outside with my red mittens on and wave to every car that went by.